-- The year’s major meteor showers are the Perseids (13 August), Orionids (21 October), Leonids (18 November) and Geminids (14 December).
+The year’s remaining major meteor showers are the Orionids (21 October), Leonids (18 November) and Geminids (14 December).
 Remember shooting stars can be seen in the days before and after and the dates given are for maximum activity.

-- Jupiter will be at its best and visible low in the south on 10 June.
-On this night the giant planet will be at its closest approach to Earth and much brighter than any star.
+Jupiter is the end of its show for this year and visible in the west after sunset.
 A pair of binoculars will reveal its four largest moons, appearing as bright dots either side of the planet.
-This fine object is very low at the moment for UK observers and the view will improve over the next decade.
+This fine object is low at the moment for UK observers and the view will improve over the next decade.

-- The magnificent ringed planet – Saturn – is at its best on 9 July.
+The magnificent ringed planet, Saturn, is still fabulous.
 Looking like a bright yellow star, a small telescope will reveal its lovely rings.
-The planet remains quite low down, which is not ideal for observing.
-But don’t let that put you off – seeing this marvellous object should be on everyone’s bucket list.
+The planet is quite low down, which is not ideal for observing and lies due south at nightfall.

-- The North Pennines AONB takes centrestage with its fantastic dark sky festival in late October.
+The North Pennines AONB takes centrestage with its fantastic dark sky festival in 23 October to 3 November.
 It features scores of amazing public events.
-Also keep eyes peeled on beautiful Cranborne Chase AONB, which straddle Wiltshire, Dorset, Somerset and Hampshire.
-It’s close to submitting an application to become an international dark sky reserve.

 Want to buy a telescope?
 Click on blog thoughts on the tab line.